shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/env_config_ref.md

 * The Default Config lists bundles in alphabetical order, and this example follows that convention.
 * The file is beginning to get long, and we haven’t even added any configuration settings yet.
 * You might imagine that you’ll be using these same apps in other engines and other environments.
-For example, you’ll probably have all three of these apps – the Panel, the About app, and the Workfiles app – in different engines (say, Houdini, Nuke, or Photoshop), and in different environments (like `asset_step` or `shot_step`).
+For example, you’ll probably have all three of these apps&mdash;the Panel, the About app, and the Workfiles app&mdash;in different engines (say, Houdini, Nuke, or Photoshop), and in different environments (like `asset_step` or `shot_step`).
 Defining common app settings in many places in your config means that when it comes time to make a change, you’ll have to make the modification in many places.

 To mitigate the last two issues, Toolkit configurations support *includes*.